Azure/apim-lab/apim-lab/12-graphql/create-graphql-apis.md

 ## Adding a Synthetic GraphQL API

-For this lab you willuse the existing [*Star Wars* API](https://swapi.dev) as the HTTP backend for your GraphQL APIs.
+For this lab you will use the existing [*Star Wars* API](https://swapi.dev) as the HTTP backend for your GraphQL APIs.

 Copy the following contents to a new file (People.gql) on any folder on your machine.
 ```